xbloh/Online-Flight-Boooking-System/README.txt

 ```bash
 docker-compose up
 ```
+Flight, Passenger, Pricing and App microservices will be deployed as docker containers.
+The other microservices will still need be run on local host with the commands mentioned in the previous section.

 ## Access to Frontend UI
 We make use of Jinja, a web template engine, to render the frontend web pages.